Safety Verification of Declarative Smart Contracts: The DeCon Language

-A DeCon smart contract consists of three main blocks: (1) Relation declarations, (2) Relation annotations, and (3) Rules.
+A DeCon contract consists of three main blocks: (1) Relation declarations, (2) Relation annotations, and (3) Rules.

-\textbf{Relation declarations.} There are two kinds of relation declarations.
-Simple relations ($SR$) have a string for a relation name, followed by a schema in parenthesis, and optional primary key indices in a square bracket.
+\textbf{Relation declarations.} As shown in Figure~\ref{fig:syntax}, there are three kinds of relation declaration syntax: \begin{itemize} \item Simple relations ($SR$) have a string for a relation name, followed by a schema in parenthesis, and optional primary key indices in a square bracket.
 The schema consists of a list of column names and types.
-When inserting a new tuple to a relational table, if a row with the same primary keys exists, then the row is updated by the new tuple.
+When inserting a new tuple to a table, if a row with the same primary keys exists, then the row is replaced by the new tuple.

-Singleton relations ($SG$) are relations annotated with a \lstinline{*} symbol.
+\item Singleton relations ($SG$) are relations annotated with a \lstinline{*} symbol.
 These relations have only one row.
 Row insertion is also an update for singleton relations.

+\item Transaction relations ($TR$) are relations with prefix $recv\_$, which are interpreted as an event trigger for incoming transaction requests.
+For example, in line 15 of listing~\ref{lst:voting}, the literal \lstinline{recv_vote(p)} is triggered to be true when the contract receives a \lstinline{vote} transaction, with parameter \lstinline{p} being the proposal ID.

+\end{itemize} In addition to these user-declared relations, there are reserved relations for built-in smart contract constructs that do not need to be declared.
+For example, relation \lstinline{*msgSender(p: address)} is reserved for incoming message sender address.
+Similarly, there are reserved relations for message values, current block number, contract constructors, etc.